philologus-discipulus/Book_Display_Public/README.md

 # Book_Display_Public
-A free, open-source program to help people set up digital displays of books.
+A free, open-source program to help librarians (and people in general) set up digital displays of books.

-Please note, this is copyright to David Baron 2017.
+Please note, program is copyright to David Baron 2017.

-This project is meant to help librarians create digital displays of books.

 Please note that, for the purposes of this project (including, but not limited to this README.md file) nothing constitutes a warranty of any kind from me insofar as sections 15 + 16 of the GPL 3.0 are concerned.